-LWD will provide two technical assistance sessions to potential applicants.
-General guidance on completing the required forms and budget forms will also be provided.
+NJDOL will provide two technical assistance sessions via tele-conference to potential applicants.
+General guidance on completing the required documents, budget forms and an overview of the PACE program will be provided.
 It is important that both the Program Director and Fiscal Officer attend this session.
 It is strongly suggested that applicants attend the technical assistance workshop.
-The technical assistance workshops will be held: First workshop: Monday, January 28, 2019 at 9:30 a.m.
-On-site registration will begin at 9:00 a.m.
+The technical assistance workshops will be held:

+Tuesday, March 9, 2021 at 2pm.